Jump to

 (In the first version of the experiment, a beam of silver atoms was used rather than a beam of electrons)

-The following animation shows the inhomogeneous magnetic field of the Stern-Gerlach experiment, changing the random vertical direction of the electrons in the Simple Universe model, to align with the vertical plane, the button start / stops the animation (any of the buttons can be used in pause mode)
+The following animation shows the inhomogeneous magnetic field of the Stern-Gerlach experiment, changing the electron's random vertical orientation of the plane of its torus ring, to align with the vertical plane, the button start / stops the animation (any of the buttons can be used in pause mode)

 Stern-Gerlach Experiment

-In the Simple Universe model, on entering the apparatus, the horizontally moving electrons have the plane of their torus rings in a random vertical orientation
+The horizontally moving electrons have the plane of their torus rings aligned to a horizontal orientation

 But when the electrons are vertically deflected, the vertical deflection forces each electron to align the plane of its torus ring into the vertical plane, with two possibilities

-This is why in the Simple Universe model, the magnetic field in the Stern-Gerlach experiment deflects each electron by the same amount
+As a suggestion, that is how, in this physics model, the inhomogeneous magnetic field in the Stern-Gerlach experiment

 Either as a 'quantum amount down'